 There are multiple definitions of the SCRUM framework, but my preferred one is this:

-“SCRUM is an agile framework that helps you fail in 30 days or less!”Have you heard about “Fail fast”?
+“SCRUM is an agile framework that helps you fail in 30 days or fewer!”

-Most of the people are assuming that Agile = SCRUM.
+Most of the people assume that Agile = SCRUM framework.
 And this is a mistake… SCRUM is actually the most well-known framework from Agile.
 Agile is not a framework, it is a mindset.

-They own the estimates (meaning they are responsible as a team – they succeed or fail together), make task commitments, and report(actually is not report but more as an acknowledge on what everybody is working) daily status to each other in the daily scrum.
-In other words, the team chooses how to build product features—the team owns the “how,” while the Product Owner owns the “what.”
+They own the estimates (meaning they are responsible as a team – they succeed or fail together), make task commitments, and become accountable in front of the entire SCRUM team by communicating their daily status to each other in the daily scrum.
+The SCRUM team chooses how to build product features—the team owns the “how,” while the Product Owner owns the “what.”

 The most important question is certain: Who owns the “Why”?